jlevy/og-equity-compensation/README.md

 [**409A valuation**](http://www.fenwick.com/FenwickDocuments/409_Valuations_Stock_Options.pdf) of
 the company.

-🚧 More on the history and motivation of 409As.
+- 🚧 More on the history and motivation of 409As.
+- 🚧 Not yet obvious why this info is part of Taxes.
+  Expand the connection b/n the two gestured toward in the opening sentence here.
+  Lay out the relationship b/n the FMW and the tax you owe, and the 409A and the FMW.

 - The startup pays for an appraisal that sets the 409A, typically annually or after events like fundraising.